silhavyj/KIV-PSI-task04/README.md

 ### Setting up the default route

-Lastly, we need to set up a default route, so the router knows where to send packets that are targeted to either of the subnets.
+Lastly, we need to set up a default route, so the router knows where to send packets which are not being sent to either of the subnets.
 This is used, typically, when reaching public servers outside of the local network.

 ```
 config term